 There are a variety of medical conditions effectively treated with Xanax.
 If the individual has any of the conditions defined below, our recommendation is to ask a physician about Xanax.

 An anxiety disorder is generally diagnosed when the individual is constantly and excessively worried about something that has not happened.
-The individual expects a poor outcome for something important.
+The individual anticipates a negative outcome for something that they are focused on.
 This can lead to:

 • Chest pains